veloxity343/inception/README.md

 ### What is Docker?

-Docker is a containerization platform that uses OS-level virtualization to deliver software in packages called containers.
+Docker is a containerisation platform that uses OS-level virtualisation to deliver software in packages called containers.
 It provides:

 - **Docker Engine**: Container runtime that manages container lifecycle
 - **Docker Images**: Read-only templates used to create containers